Investigations

 Plugins not working?
 Charts available in PDF.

 Source: Special Inspector General Report to the U.S. Congress, Operation Atlantic Resolve: Including U.S. Government Activities Related to Ukraine.
 Note: Some stats may reflect two or more agencies targeting the same company or individual.
 Investigations data includes full and preliminary investigations only.
 Percentages may not total due to rounding.
-Open matters as of June 30, 2024.
+Open matters as of September 30, 2024.

 Hotline Allegations